oigbokwe73/Implementing-AI-Driven-Security-Solutions-for-Commercial-Banking-and-Financial-Institutions/README.md

 ### 3. **AI-driven KYC (Know Your Customer) Enhancements**

-#### Step-by-Step Azure Roadmap:

 1. **Data Ingestion**:
-   - Ingest customer data from multiple sources (documents, transactions, etc.) using Azure Data Factory and store in Azure Blob Storage or Data Lake.
+   - Ingest customer data from multiple sources (documents, transactions, etc.) using Xenhey and store in Azure Blob Storage or Data Lake.

 2. **Data Enrichment & Validation**:
    - Use Azure Cognitive Services (Text Analytics, OCR) for document extraction and data enrichment.
-   - Validate customer data by comparing it with external datasets via APIs (e.g., government records).
+   - Validate customer data by comparing it with external datasets via APIs (e.g., government records, experian, lexisnexis).

 3. **Model Development**:
    - Use Azure Machine Learning to build models that evaluate KYC data for anomalies or mismatches, focusing on identity validation, risk scoring, and verification checks.

 4. **Customer Risk Profiling**:
    - Leverage AI models to build risk profiles for customers based on historical data and behavioral patterns.
-Azure Synapse Analytics can be used for big data processing.
+Xenhey can be used for big data processing.

-5. **Automation with Azure Logic Apps**:
+5. **Automation with Xenhey Orchestratiion WorkFlows**:
-   - Xenhey workflows (e.g., flagging high-risk customers) using Azure Logic Apps and integrate them with customer onboarding systems.
+   - Automate workflows (e.g., flagging high-risk customers) using Xenhey and integrate them with customer onboarding systems.

 6. **Model Deployment**:
-   - Deploy KYC models using Azure Kubernetes Service (AKS) to handle high-volume, real-time data processing.
+   - Deploy KYC models using Azure Functions(Xenhey) to handle high-volume, real-time data processing.

 7. **Security**:
    - Use Azure Key Vault for securely handling sensitive KYC data like PII and enable Azure Security Center for monitoring.